Semtek International Inc. v. Lockheed Martin Corp.

 Semtek v.
-Lockheed Martin, 531 U.S. 497 (2001), is a United States Supreme Court case in which the Court held that the claim preclusive effect of a federal judgment on a claim over which subject matter jurisdiction is based solely on diversity is determined by the common law of the state in which the federal district court rendering the decision is located.
+Lockheed Martin, 531 U.S. 497 (2001), is a United States Supreme Court case in which the Court held that federal common law governs the preclusive effect of a judgment entered in a federal court sitting in diversity.

 Background

 Petitioners Semtek International Incorporated filed a complaint against Lockheed Martin in California state court, alleging a breach of contract.
 The case was removed to the local federal district court due to the diversity of citizenship in the case.
 The trial judge then dismissed the complaint, writing that California's 2-year statute of limitations made the claim "barred".

 Semtek International had also filed a claim in Maryland's state court.
 The court here also dismissed the complaint, but on the grounds that "the res judicata effect" precludes this separate claim in a different state.
 Since another federal court had dismissed a similar action already, Semtek could not proceed in a different court on virtually similar contentions.